Tear Trough Implants

 How is Tear Trough Implant Surgery Performed?

-Tear trough implants are made of silicone – a soft rubber-like material that is inserted through a small incision and placed over the bone mass under the eyelid to augment its shape and create a more youthful appearance.
-Oculoplastic surgeon Dr. Amiya Prasad uses a transconjunctival method of putting implants in place by way of a small laser incision on the inside of the eyelid.
-By using this advanced surgical technique, there are no visible signs of scarring since there is no incision made on the outside of the eyelid.
-Transconjunctival tear trough implant surgery has a quicker healing time post-surgery than less effective surgical techniques due the surgery done with local anesthesia with LITE™ IV sedation rather than general anesthesia.
-Tear trough implant surgery does not change the shape of the eyelid.
+Tear trough implants are made of silicone, which is a soft, rubber-like material.
+The implant is inserted through a small incision, then placed over the bone mass under the eyelid for a fuller, more youthful appearance.
+Oculoplastic surgeon Dr. Amiya Prasad uses a transconjunctival method of surgically inserting implants through a small laser incision in the inside of the eyelid.
+This advanced surgical technique leaves no visible signs of surgery or scars since no incision is made on the outside of the eyelid.
+Transconjunctival tear trough implant surgery has a faster post-operative healing time than other less effective surgical techniques due the surgery done with local anesthesia with LITE™ IV sedation rather than general anesthesia.
+Tear trough implant surgery does not change the shape of the lower eyelid.